Guide

 // Configuratoin@use '@carbon/styles/scss/config' with($css--default-type: true, $css--reset: true);// Reset@use '@carbon/styles/scss/reset';// Grid@use '@carbon/styles/scss/grid';// Helpers@use '@carbon/styles/scss/theme';

-For a full list of the paths that have changed in carbon-components
+For a full list of the paths that have changed in carbon-components, check out

 our